Iterative Facial Image Inpainting Based on an Encoder-Generator Architecture: The Method

-We need to preserve the structural continuity between a masked region and its surrounding context, for a realistic looking image inpainting.
-For this purpose, we train a Unet model, to eliminate visual artifacts in the converged CRG image around the mask boundaries.
-We adapted the Unet model from \cite{isola2017image, liu2018partial} and trained it from scratch using different loss functions.
-During the training phase, a mask and CRG result is given to our Unet model as input and the original image is provided as the expected output.
+We need to preserve the structural continuity between a masked region and its surrounding context, for realistic-looking image inpainting.
+For this purpose, we train a Unet model, to eliminate visual artifacts in the converged coarse image around the mask boundaries.
+We adapted the Unet model from \cite{isola2017image, liu2018partial} and trained all its parameters from scratch using different loss functions.
+During the training phase, a mask and coarse CRG result are given to our Unet model as input and the original image is provided as the expected output.
 We aim to minimize the joint loss function in (\ref{equ:loss_joint}), which consists of per-pixel reconstruction loss and style loss \cite{gatys2016styleLoss} calculated for both $I_{Unet}$ and $I_{comp}$.
 Given the converged CRG result, $I_{CRG}$, binary mask, $M$, and the Unet prediction $I_{Unet}$; $I_{comp}$ is defined in (\ref{equ:I_comp}).

 Per-pixel reconstruction loss is defined in (\ref{equ:L_recons}), where $I_{org}$ and $N_{org}$ denote original image and the number of pixels in $I_{org}$, respectively.